Share

 Over the millennia most inhabited planetary systems have constructed a power collection swarm of some sort, generally quite small, often intercepting only a fraction of the starlight.
 Some swarms project collimated sunbeams outwards towards inhabited planets, thereby supplying distant worlds with adequate amounts of heat and light.
 More powerful versions of such beams can be used as defensive (and, on rare occasions, offensive) weapons.

 One ancient, alien (Xenosophont) dyson swarm exists within the extent of the Terragen Sphere; this is known as the Black Acropolis and consists of millions of power collection satellites and hundreds of separate habitats, with several different types of environment inside.
 Some of the environments in this swarm are suitable for lightly adapted humans.
-Other Dyson swarms or spheres have been detected at great distances outside the Terragen region, including some in the High Energy Emission Civilisation known as HEEC 6 within our galaxy, and in many other galaxies using powerful telescopes linked to the Argus Array.
+Other Dyson swarms or spheres have been detected at great distances outside the Terragen region in distant galaxies, using powerful telescopes linked to the Argus Array.

 Communication Links within Dyson and Matrioshka Brains